Milia removal in Birmingham

 How are milia treated?

 Milia can be extracted in a small procedure.
-The skin is first cleansed, and a small local anaesthetic injection is placed to make the area numb.
-The skin over the milia is incised and the milia is removed.
+The skin is cleansed and a small local anaesthetic injection is placed to numb the area.
+The skin over the milia is then incised and the milia is removed.
 Stitches are not required.

 The procedure takes 5 to 10 minutes.